11 Things to Do in Berlin in November

 Cheese in Berlin| ©Kent Wang

 Do you love cheese?
 Then you can't miss Cheese Berlin, the event dedicated to dairy products.
-It is the perfect choice to taste local specialties such as:
+It's the perfect opportunity to try local specialties such as:

 • Limburger: creamy, with a mild flavor and a strong aroma.

-The event takes place at the beginning of November in Markthalle Neun, the historic market in the Turkish quarter.
+The event takes place at the beginning of November at Markthalle Neun, the historic market in the Turkish quarter.

 Oktoberfest, Berlin| ©James Cridland